glennperez/Cymax.HomeAssignment/README.md

 ![alt text](https://github.com/glennperez/Cymax.HomeAssignment/blob/main/console1.jpeg?raw=true)

 If any one is not available, the client will indicate it:

 ![alt text](https://github.com/glennperez/Cymax.HomeAssignment/blob/main/console2.jpeg?raw=true)

+**Note! at least one of the APIs must be running.**